-The Queensland Police Legacy Scheme assists the eligible* dependent families of deceased sworn Queensland Police Officers, the dependent families of Queensland Police Officers whose spouse has died and the families of serving Queensland Police Officers who are suffering a terminal illness.
+The Queensland Police Legacy Scheme assists the eligible* dependent families of deceased sworn Queensland Police Officers, the dependent families of Queensland Police Officers whose spouse has died and the families of serving Queensland Police Officers where a parent is suffering a terminal illness.

 – 18 families of serving officers whose spouse has died

 – 3 families of serving officers who have a parent suffering a terminal illness.